The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Findings

 \subsection{Ecosystem Interaction}

-\textbf{Model Context Protocol (MCP) is the dominant interoperability standard across the ecosystem.} 20/30 agents explicitly support MCP.
-Agent-to-Agent (A2A) protocol appears in 6/30 agents, concentrated entirely in enterprise platforms (6/13).
+\textbf{Model Context Protocol (MCP) is the dominant interoperability standard across the ecosystem}, supported by 20/30 agents.
+The Agent-to-Agent (A2A) protocol is supported by 6/30 agents, all of which are enterprise platforms.

 \textbf{Most agents do not disclose their AI nature to end users or third parties by default.} 21/30 agents have no documented default disclosure behavior.
 Only 3/30 agents support watermarking generated media (e.g., through SynthID and C2PA \citep{dathathriScalableWatermarkingIdentifying2024, C2PA}).
-Enterprise platforms generally shift the burden of disclosure to the customer.
+Enterprise platforms generally shift the burden of disclosure to the customer, meaning that the obligation to inform end users that they are interacting with an AI system falls on the business deploying the agent.